A tale of three cities

 Think whitewashed stone buildings and fishing villages, and you can picture Faro.
 The capital of the Algarve (well-known for its beaches and golf courses), Faro is home to seafood (literally in that shellfish are farmed here), and its lagoon with a maze of waterways and islands.

-You can fly to Faro on Monday, Wednesday, Saturday and Sunday (and in July and August on a Thursday too).
+You can fly to Faro five days a week (not Tuesday and Friday) with Luxair.
+Ryanair flies Tuesday, Thursday and Saturday and TAP also has flights .
 Direct flights are between 2 hours 45 or 55 minutes.

 The narrow streets of Faro’s old town are filled with white-washed houses, terracotta roofs, and lovely little squares.
 It’s also where you’ll find Faro’s cathedral, which was built in the 13th century, although the version you see today was rebuilt in the 17th and 18th centuries.
 It is almost fort-like, with its gothic tower and austere white structure.
 Inside, you’ll find a golden altar and many multi-coloured azulejos.